-The Graduate Office offers funding for students to attend scientific meetings each year.
+The Office of Graduate Studies offers funding for PhD students to attend scientific meetings each year.
 Each award is for a maximum of $500.

 The opportunity to meet potential post-doctoral advisors or employers emphasizes the value of meeting attendance to more senior students.
 Accordingly, in the selection process preference will be given to students who have completed their comprehensive exams and are closer to graduation.
 Other factors that will be considered include the support for the meeting indicated by the student's mentor, as well as participation in on-campus student activities such as the BGSA.

-You can apply for a travel award by providing the following information to the Graduate Office (firstname.lastname@example.org):
+You can apply for a travel award by providing the following information to the Office of Graduate Studies (firstname.lastname@example.org):

 - Your name, program, advisors name, the date you passed your Comprehensive Exam, and your expected date of graduation.